okok7711/lernsax/README.md

 This is an API Wrapper for the LernSax API using aiohttp.
 Please note that we do not encourage taking any harmful actions against anyone using this wrapper.

+## Installation
+LernSax is available on pip!
+`pip install lernsax`
+You can also install directly from the repo via `python -m pip install git+https://github.com/okok7711/lernsax.git`

 ## Documentation?
 Basic Documentation, generated with pdoc, for this module is available [here](https://okok7711.github.io/lernsax/)